Biography

 Then, studies in Paris, military service in Algeria and industry.

-And what about music in all this?
+And what about the music in all of this?

 So, let the music begin!